The Original Purple Standard of the Ulster Volunteers Carried to the City Hall 1913 With Sir Edward Carson

 Every nation has its own traditions which express a part of its cultural identity.
 One of the traditions spread all over Scotland is the flute band demonstration.
 This takes place at special occasions when certain social messages are promoted during the march.
 Everyone does it and people like to watch but it would be even more interesting if you would know the complete story of the flute band.

-Though the marches you admire today with your escort met on EROS are joyful and peaceful, it has not always been that way.
+Though the marches you admire today with your friend are joyful and peaceful, it has not always been that way.
 The story of flute bands begins in the early 1900’s when the first demonstrations took place in Ireland and later in Scotland.
 Along the years there have been some direct confrontations between Republican Alliance and Loyalist campaign, which have been solved later.
 The demonstrations custom has been inherited till our times.
-So, next time you visit Glasgow, try to watch the parade besides meeting a gorgeous local escort.
+So, next time you visit Glasgow, try to watch the parade besides meeting a gorgeous local girl.